Cody40/Cody40/README.md

 ### I'm Cody
-mostly use python to code. can code a bit in javascript too.<br>
+I mostly use python to code. can code a bit in javascript too.<br>
-don't know how to use github properly but too lazy to learn.
+I don't know how to use github properly but I'm too lazy to learn.
 <!--
 **Cody40/Cody40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.